ConsciousML/ConsciousML/README.md

 Hi Friend :v:!

 # About me
-I'm a Senior MLOps Engineer with 6+ years of experience building production-ML systems.
+I'm a Senior MLOps Engineer with 6+ years of experience building production-ML systems.<br>
 I write long-form articles on MLOps to help you do the same.

 # ConsciousML Blog